Quantum theory of molecular orientations: Symmetric position states

 Note that all momenta participate except \(\ell=0\), which has no odd values of its \(\z\)-axis component.

-A basis for the species consists of tensor products of the above states with any triplet-subspace state of the two hydrogen nuclei and an arbitrary state of the oxygen. \end{example}
+A basis for the isomer consists of tensor products of the above states with any triplet-subspace state of the two hydrogen nuclei and an arbitrary state of the oxygen. \end{example}

-\begin{example}[deuterated hydrogen, \(\a_1\) ortho species] Recalling Example~\ref{ex:deuterium-a1}, \ce{D2} is \(\D\infty\)-symmetric, so its position states are parameterized by points in the projective plane \(\rptwo = \so 3/\D \infty\).
+\begin{example}[deuterated hydrogen, \(\a_1\) ortho isomer] Recalling Example~\ref{ex:deuterium-a1}, \ce{D2} is \(\D\infty\)-symmetric, so its position states are parameterized by points in the projective plane \(\rptwo = \nicefrac{\so 3}{\D \infty}\).
 This is the same set of labels as for disulfur in Example~\ref{ex:disulfur-position}.
-The rotational-state irrep participating in this species is also trivial, \(\l=\a_1\), so the Fourier transform on the rotational part of this species is the same as that of \ce{S2} in Eq.~\eqref{eq:homonuclear-position}.
+The rotational-state irrep participating in this isomer is also trivial, \(\l=\a_1\), so the Fourier transform on the rotational part of this isomer is the same as that of \ce{S2} in Eq.~\eqref{eq:homonuclear-position}.

-A basis for the species consists of tensor products of the above states with any triplet-subspace state of the two deuterium nuclei.
+A basis for the isomer consists of tensor products of the above states with any triplet-subspace state of the two deuterium nuclei.

 \end{example}